You've Got That Somethin'

-"You've Got That Somethin'" is a song by Swedish recording artist Robyn from her debut album, Robyn Is Here.
-It was released as her debut single in 1995 in Sweden.
+"You've Got That Somethin'" is a song by Swedish recording artist Robyn from her debut album, Robyn Is Here (1995).
+It was released as her debut single in Sweden in 1995 by Riochet and BMG.
 The song was written by Robyn, Ulf Lindström, and Johan Ekhé, and it was produced by Lindström and Ekhé.
 In her native Sweden, "You've Got That Somethin'" was a top thirty hit, peaking at number twenty-four.
 The single was a minor hit in the United Kingdom, peaking at number fifty-four.
 It also charted at number eighty-five in Germany.